unfiltered/website/src/paradox/07/e.md

 failure or success response.
 Usually, this works the way you want.
-When a `PUT` request is received for an endpoint that only supports `POST`, the service can respond with a `405 MethodNotAllowed` status without inspecting parameters any request parameters.
+When a `PUT` request is received for an endpoint that only supports `POST`, the service can respond with a `405 MethodNotAllowed` status without inspecting any request parameters.

 But among the request parameters themselves, it may be desirable to respond with multiple error messages when there are multiple